PeakockCode/customer_analysis_online_shop/README.md

 - Associated KPI: Customer Feedback Score.
 - Insight: Identify recurring positive and negative feedback to guide product and service improvements.

+### Data Origin

+The data will be provided by the client, specifically the marketing department of the online shop Twentytems.
+This includes information from various sources, such as customer reviews, social media comments, and campaign performance metrics.

+**What data sets are required to achieve our goals?**

+The necessary data to create a dashboard that highlights key areas and supports the marketing department in making informed decisions includes:
+- customer journey data
+- customer reviews data
+- engagement data

+### Project Steps
+- Design
+- Project building
+- Data cleaning and testing
+- Visualization
+- Analysis
+- Conclusion

 ### Overview 2024